For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 It often gets pointed out that most of the Order was largely composed of Albus’s personal friends, Moody’s protégés, and people who for various reasons felt obliged to Albus.
 That much might explain Lupin’s inclusion.
 But it doesn’t explain the others.

-Until, that is, one also raises the possibility that at some point during the seven years of their attendance at Hogwarts, Albus was given reason to attempt to trace James Potter’s antecedents, and discovered that he was a Peverill descendant.
+Until, that is, one also raises the possibility that at some point during the seven years of their attendance at Hogwarts, Albus was given reason to trace James Potter’s antecedents, and discovered that he was a Peverill descendant.

 • • • •